Modog500000/ScratchCraft/README.md

 ### Credits
 Most of this extension was made by peicing parts together and bugtesting.

-Rixxyx Used their extension as a reference for making extensions
+Rixxyx- Used their extension as a reference for making extensions

-ogadaki And other contibuters to Adacraft for the amazing platform that this extension was made for!
+ogadaki and other contibuters to Adacraft- for the amazing platform that this extension was made for!